nosana-ci/docs.nosana.com/docs/tutorials/llm/deepseek.md

 The most important parameters of the job specification are:

 - `image`: The Docker image to use for the job.
-- `entrypoint`: The entrypoint for the container.
+- `entrypoint`: The entrypoint for the container, this is the first shell command to run.
-- `cmd`: The command to run inside the container.
+- `cmd`: The command to run inside the container, this can be used to specify any parameters such as flags.
 - `gpu`: Whether the job requires a GPU.
 - `expose`: The port to expose for the service.